Supervisors of MRC DTP Students

 - Theme 4 – Imaging and Biomedical Engineering

 - The MRC DTP operates a co-supervision model.
 Both supervisors must be eligible to act as a first supervisor and are expected to make an equal contribution to supervision of the project.
+As per KCL PGR Regulations, at least one co-supervisor must have supervised a PGR student to completion and one must hold a doctoral degree themselves.

 - Both supervisors must have undergone supervisory training or be enrolled to receive such training.
 This will be verified when the project submission is reviewed.